linas/archeo/atoms/catalog/README-Inode.md

                       (Item "/lib")
                       (Item "/X11")))))
 ```
-Perhasp a bit verbose, but having an obvious structure.
+Perhaps a bit verbose, but having an obvious structure.
 The flaw with
 this design becomes evident when contemplating a directory `/usr/lib`
 with a thousand entries.
 It would require a thousand of the above
 s-expressions.
 Now, s-expressions can be represented fairly compactly,